-To add a clip to the list from the media in the selected binder, click the Add button W.
+To add a clip to the list from the media in the selected binder, click the Add button [1], or drag the binder to the list.

-Note: In an EDL configuration, the list must be comprised of media file clips that have the same frame size and frame rate.
+Note: EDL/Segment List clips must have the same frame size and frame rate.
 In a CML configuration, this is not a requirement.
 When you add the first clip to an EDL, the frame size and rate of the EDL are set to the metrics of that clip.
-Once the frame size and rate are set for an EDL, Workflow Portal does not allow you to add an incompatible clip.
+Once the frame size and rate are set for a list, Workflow Portal does not allow you to add an incompatible clip.
 If you select a binder with a clip that is incompatible, the Add button is disabled to indicate that the clip cannot be added.